ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/command-line-intro.md

     ssh [username]@ganesh.genomecenter.ucdavis.edu

+... where 'username' *and the brackets* are replaced by your username (class10, for example).
+Using puTTY, you can specify only 'ganesh.genomecenter.ucdavis.edu' as the server to log into, and you'll be prompted for your username and password.

+### Achieving Clarity, and Bugging Out

 To start off: there will be many commands that will fill your screen with text.
 There are multiple ways to clear the clutter, and have an empty screen:

     <enter> <enter> <enter>